-Your system may allow two or more users to make changes to the same file at the same time without informing them.
+Your system may allow two or more users to modify the same file simultaneously without notifying them about these independent actions.
 If this is so, the system saves the changes made by the last user to close the file; changes made by the other users are lost (some text editors warn users of this situation).
 It is therefore a good idea to set file permissions to allow only authorized users to modify files.
-The specified users should then communicate about when and how they are using the files.
+These users should then communicate about when and how they are using the files.